 - Inculcate mission, vision, and values

 Since remote employees don’t get a chance to interact with you or other subordinates, they often lack regular office interaction.
-Therefore, you need to help them align with the organization’s vision, mission, and values and make them aware of the expected outcomes.
+Therefore, you need to help them align with their vision, mission, and values and make them aware of the expected outcomes.
 This will help you maintain harmony and keep them motivated to work towards the common goal.

 - Track team progress

 Tracking employees is the key to sustainable and productive work, especially while working with remote teams.
 Time tracking is a simple and effective way of stabilizing and workflow with remote units.
 It enables you to find who needs more guidance and who is performing exceptionally well.

 Time tracking is pretty useful for remote workers as well.
-By understanding how they use their time, they can avoid roadblocks, bottleneck workflow, and sync with other team members.
+Understanding how they use their time can avoid roadblocks, bottleneck workflow, and sync with other team members.

 The best part-time tracking doesn’t add an extra hassle to your key responsibility area.
 Automatic time trackers help you follow what is on your plate and create timesheets for you in the backend.

 - Remember their career paths as well.

 It’s easy to fall for the idea of thinking of your remote team as mercenaries to get things done.
 However, they are hired as employees and expect the same treatment.
 But, just like the regular office-goers in the team, your remote employees also have goals and aspirations.

 As a manager, you need to understand and help them achieve it.
 If you talk to them on a one-on-one basis, you’ll have a lot of time to talk about their development.

 - Plan a get together at least once a year

 Nothing beats getting everyone together in one place at one time.
 It builds rapport within a few days, which isn’t otherwise possible with people spread worldwide.
 Of course, the exercise is pricey, but the ROI is pretty high.
 Such in-person team meetings energize people and widen up their thought processes.
 It also invokes them to have discussions about the company’s culture.

 Remote is going to change the future of work— Are you ready?